-LOUISA.
-Rennet!
-What is that?
+Louisa.
+Rennet, what is that?

-MOTHER.
-It is the stomach of a calf, perfectly well cleaned and prepared: a piece of this is steeped in water; and that water curdles the milk when poured into it.
-Nay, Louisa, turn not up your little nose.
-Is not the liver of a fowl considered a delicacy; and is not the gizzard served up as a savoury dish?
+Mother.
+It is the stomach of a calf, perfectly well cleaned and prepared; nay, Louisa, turn not up your little nose: is not the liver of a fowl considered a delicacy, and the gizzard served up as a savoury dish?

-LOUISA.
-Certainly, mamma.
+Louisa.
+Yes, to be sure, mamma.

-MOTHER.
-Well then, my dear, it cannot be less cleanly to eat food prepared by the aid of the inside of one animal, than to eat the inside itself of another.
+Mother.
+Well, then, my dear, it cannot be less cleanly to eat food prepared by the aid of the inside of one animal, than to eat the inside itself of another.
 Do not the most delicate epicures eat the whole of the woodcock, without reservation?

-HELEN.
+Helen.
 That they do, indeed.

-MOTHER.
-Early, my children, learn to form just notions; and do not allow yourselves to be carried away by the current of popular prejudice and fantastic sentiment.
-Were these consistently pursued, their professors must starve; for what preparation of food could stand the test of minute investigation?-But we have wandered from our subject.
+Mother.
+Early, my children, learn to form just notions, and not allow yourselves to be carried away by the current of popular prejudice and fantastic sentiment.- Were these consistently refined, its professors must starve; for what preparation of food could stand the test of minute investigation?
+But we have wandered from our subject.

-HELEN.
-Yes, mother, you were saying that the milk, or cream, is warmed, and then curdled by the aid of water, in which rennet (that is, the stomach of a calf) has been steeped.
+Helen.
+Yes, mother, you were saying that milk or cream is warmed, and then curdled by the aid of rennet.

-MOTHER.
-The milk, or cream, is thus divided into two parts; the curd, or thick coagulated part, and the whey, or watery part.
-The curd is pressed as dry as possible, salted, and then formed into large masses, which masses are put into moulds, or vats, and then pressed down tightly, to form the cheese.
+Mother.
+The milk or cream is thus divided into two parts, the curds or thick coagulated part, and the whey or watery part.
+The curds are pressed as dry as possible, salted, and then formed into large masses, which masses are put into moulds, or vats, and then pressed down tightly, to form the cheese.

-HELEN.
-How useful salt is to us !

-MOTHER.
-It is, indeed, my dear; not only in giving a pleasant flavour to food, but also in preserving it from corruption.
+Helen.
+How useful salt is to us.
+Mother.
+It is, indeed, my dear; not only in giving a pleasant flavour to food, but also preserving it from corruption.

-LOUISA.
+Louisa.
 Then do tell us something about it.

-MOTHER.
-Salt is procured either from sea-water or salt springs; or it is dug out of mines.
-In places where it is produced by the first means, the salt water is admitted into open shallow trenches, exposed to the sun, the heat of which evaporates the watery particles and leaves the salt, which is afterwards refined from its impurities by boiling and skimming.
+Mother.
+Salt is either procured from sea water, salt springs, or dug in mines.- In England and France it is produced by the former means.
+The salt water is admitted into open shallow trenches, exposed to the sun, the heat of which draws off the watery particles and leaves the salt.
+The salt, so procured, is then collected, cleaned, and prepared for use.

-HELEN.
-Some, you say, is dug out of mines.
+Helen.
+Some, you say, is dug in mines.

-MOTHER.
-Yes: these mines are found in several places; as in Cheshire, in England; in Italy; and at Cracow, in Poland; which last is thought to be capable of supplying the whole world for a thousand years!
+Mother.
+Yes, these mines are found in several places, but the principal one is at Cracow, in Poland, where there is thought to be sufficient for the supply of the whole world for a thousand years.

-HELEN.
+Helen.
 How astonishing !

-MOTHER.
-In this mine are houses, chapels, and streets, of rock-salt; which, when illuminated, form a beautiful spectacle.
+Mother.
+In this mine there are houses, chapels, and streets of rock salt, which, when illuminated, form a beautiful spectacle.

-HELEN.
-Beautiful, indeed!
+Helen.
+Beautiful, indeed, mother.

-MOTHER.
-Common salt is the most useful of saline bodies; for, though some of them resist putrefaction equally well, none are so friendly and agreeable to the human stomach.
-Its agreeable qualities are not, indeed, confined to man; most other animals shew a great fondness for it.
+Mother.
+Common salt is the most useful of saline bodies; for, though there are some which resist putrefaction equally well, there are none so friendly and agreeable to the human stomach.
+Its agreeable qualities are not indeed confined to man, most other animals show a great fondness for it.

-HELEN.
-Has salt any other use than that of giving flavour to food?
+Helen.
+Has salt any other use but to flavour food?

-MOTHER.
-Yes, many other uses: it is used to vitrify-that is, to give a glossy appearance to the surface of some kinds of common earthenware.
-This is done by throwing a certain quantity of it into the furnace, where, being volatilized, it attaches itself to the surface of the ware.
+Mother.
+Yes, many other uses; it is used to vitrify, that is, to give a glossy appearance to the surface of some kinds of pottery.
+This is done by throwing a certain quantity of it into the furnace, where it is volatilized, and applies itself to the surface of the pottery.

-LOUISA.
-Volatilized, mother?
+Louisa.
+Volatilized ! mother.

-MOTHER.
-Volatilized means that the moist parts are thrown off, or evaporated.
-Common salt is also used in making glass, to render it white and clean.
+Mother.
+Volatilized means, that the coarser parts are drawn off, or evaporated.

+This kind of glazing is used in the making of English white pottery.
+Common salt is also used in making glass; it renders it whiter and cleaner.

-LOUISA.
-How delightful to know all this !
-HELEN.
-Is saltpetre, mother, a preparation of salt ?
+Louisa.
+How delightful it is to know all this!

+Helen.
+Is salt-petre, mother, a preparation of salt?